openstack/ironic/doc/source/admin/drivers/ipmitool.rst

 #.
 Restart the Ironic conductor service.

-Please see `documentation on enabling drivers`_ for more details.
+Please see :doc:`/install/enabling-drivers` for more details.

 Registering a node with the IPMItool driver
 ===========================================

-Nodes configured to use the IPMItool drivers should have the driver field set to ``ipmi`` (hardware type) or to the name of one of the classic drivers that support ipmitool.
+Nodes configured to use the IPMItool drivers should have the ``driver`` field set to ``ipmi`` (hardware type) or to the name of one of the classic drivers that support IPMItool.

 The following configuration value is required and has to be added to the node's ``driver_info`` field: